Filming in Greece

 CASH REBATE

 The cash rebate amounts to 40% on the eligible expenses incurred in Greece.
 Producers have access to state aid once they pass the cultural test and spend at least €100,000 in the case of feature films, €60,000 in the case of documentaries, shorts and animated films, and €30,000 in the case of digital games.
 Moreover, there is a bigger flexibility for television series, starting at €15,000 per episode for TV series, with a minimum of all eligible expenses at €100,000.
-The incentive is administered by the National Centre of Audiovisual Media and Communication S.A.
-(EKOME S.A.), a state-owned legal entity governed by private law, in Greece.

 Additional Incentives for higher budget projects